 It's also easier to perform this work on a dry tree, in other words do not water it that day.
-This will make defoliating it easier (if you are going to defoliate, if not then it does not really matter.
+This will make defoliating it easier if you are going to defoliate, if not then it does not really matter.
 It is not a prerequisite to defoliate however it does make working on the tree easier as you can see better and leaves won't be getting in your way.

 Ideally the positions for the grafts should result in the branches being on the outside of curves.
 Don't pick positions vertically below one another which are also close together.
 You need to remember that you are interrupting the sap flow with each groove you make, and if not done sensibly you could have sections of your tree dying off as you have interrupted the sap flow too much.